MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-network-controller.md

 **MgmtDomainAccountPassword** | Required | Password for the management Run as account mapped to MgmtDomainAccount.
 **MgmtDomainFQDN** | Required | FQDN for the Active directory domain that the network controller virtual machines will join.
 **MgmtSecurityGroup** | Required | Name of the security group you created previously containing network controller management accounts.
 **RestEndPoint** | Required| Enter the RESTName you used when preparing the certificates.
-This parameter isn't used for standalone templates.
+This parameter isn't used for standalone templates. <br><br> **Note**: If the nodes are in the same subnet, you must provide REST IP address.
+If the nodes are in different subnets, you must provide REST DNS name.
-**ServerCertificatePassword** | Required | Password need to import the certificate into the machine store.
+***ServerCertificatePassword** | Required | Password need to import the certificate into the machine store.

 ## Add the network controller service to VMM